SNL’s Pete Davidson guests as Tom Homan for ICE pep talk

-SNL’s Tom Homan delivers ICE pep talk: ‘Y’all are making me look like the upstanding reasonable adult’
+Pete Davidson tackles Minnesota as new Trump-world character in SNL cold open

-Pete Davidson rallies bumbling ICE agents who think they should be ‘wilding out’
+Pete Davidson rallies bumbling ICE agents who think they should be ‘wild ‘n out’

 Former cast member Pete Davidson returned to Saturday Night Live to channel border czar Tom Homan for a cold open sketch rallying a group of federal immigration agents during a pep talk set in Minneapolis.